List of violent incidents involving Andrew Jackson: Hickory

 Jackson's nickname Old Hickory, or Ol' Hickory, may have been a play on words hinting at his predilection for violence.
 The Oxford English Dictionary definition for hickory oil (sense 2) is "U.S. figurative corporal punishment using a hickory switch or similar instrument, viewed as a treatment for bad behaviour (now rare); During the first half of the nineteenth cent., the phrase was also used to refer to the administration of U.S. President Andrew Jackson, nicknamed Old Hickory (see Old Hickory n.), which may have influenced the development of sense (b)."
 The "hickory oil" treatment was sarcastically "celebrated for its efficacy in removing idleness."
 In November 1815, Jackson's adjutant Robert Butler wrote him with an update about the enslaved community at the Hermitage: "Your wenches as usual commenced open war and they have been brought to order by Hickory oil."
 A banquet toast made in Pennsylvania during the 1828 election saluted, "Hickory oil, an infallible remedy for the Quincy epidemic."
-There are no known accounts of Jackson himself dispensing "hickory oil," but Rev. William Leftwich, grandson of Jabez Leftwich, was given to his uncle as a young boy and put to work in the cotton fields of northern Alabama, and the 1830s he wrote a testimony to the American Anti-Slavery Society that mentioned "hickory" as a weapon: "My uncle was his own overseer.
-For punishing in the field, he preferred a large hickory stick; and wo to him whose work was not done to please him, for the hickory was used upon our heads as remorselessly as if we had been mad dogs.
-I was often the object of his fury, and shall bear the marks of it on my body till I die.
-Such was my suffering and degradation, that at the end of five years, I hardly dared to say I was free.
-When thinning cotton, we went mostly on our knees.
-One day, while thus engaged, my uncle found my row behind; and, by way of admonition, gave me a few blows with his hickory, the marks of which I carried for weeks."